Visiting Scholars Program

 Library Privileges

-Columbia University Visiting Scholars are automatically provided with borrowing privileges after they get their ID cards at the ID Center.
+Columbia University Visiting Scholars are automatically provided with borrowing privileges after they receive their ID cards at the ID Center.

 Housing